This section describes the steps to adjust CNCnetPDM via it's INI file according to your needs.

 Initially CNCnetPDM automatically defines one device with the following settings:

-The sequential number of the device is 1, device number is 1000, RS232 is not used (default values for 4 items), name of the device is ‘TEST #1’, IP-Address of the device is 127.0.0.1 (same IP-Address as the PC with the service), port and method are not used (0), DNS Hostname is localhost (DNS Hostname of the PC with the service), manufacturer device number and PLC address are not used (both 0), log-file share and name are not used (both ‘none’), log-file version is not used (set to 0), device driver used by the device is device.dll (default).
+The sequential number of the device is 1, device number is 1000, the next 4 items are not used (default values), name of the device is ‘TEST #1’, IP-Address of the device is 127.0.0.1 (same IP-Address as the PC with the service), port and method are not used (0), DNS Hostname is localhost (DNS Hostname of the PC with the service), manufacturer device number and PLC address are not used (both 0), log-file share and name are not used (both ‘none’), log-file version is not used (set to 0), device driver used by the device is device.dll (default).

 To add a secondary device on PC with IP-Address 192.168.1.10 and DNS-Hostname ‘PC2’ you could copy the line and modify its content as follows:

-Now CNCnetPDM would try to contact PC2 via its DNS-Hostname (if UseDNS is set to 1) or its IP-Address and report random values for the defined items if the device can be reached, otherwise CNCnetPDM would just report state (0) - disconnected.
-TOP
+Now CNCnetPDM would try to contact PC2 via its DNS-Hostname (if UseDNS is set to 1) or its IP-Address and report random values for the defined items if the device can be reached, otherwise CNCnetPDM would just report state (0) = disconnected.

 LEVEL = 0 Logs only errors and startup messages, depth can be controlled via GUI, leave at 0.

 MODUS = 12 Format of date extension appended to log files (e.g. log_db_161006.txt = YYMMDD), leave at 12.

 Section [OPC UA Server]